Stair machine, step machine, stair mill – it goes by many names.

 Do These 4 HIIT Stairmaster Variations

-Still wondering if the Stairmaster is a good workout?
+Still, wondering if the Stairmaster is a good workout for beginners?
 You won’t have any questions about that after you complete this workout.

 Before you get started, check out some of the climbing variations this workout calls for, so you can make sure you’re doing them correctly during your intervals.